christophergandrud/spatialWeights/README.md

 [![Build Status](https://travis-ci.org/christophergandrud/spatialWeights.svg?branch=master)](https://travis-ci.org/christophergandrud/spatialWeights)

-This R package is designed to implement some of the spatial weights for time series cross sectional data discussed in [Neumayer and Plumper (2010)](http://eprints.lse.ac.uk/30750/1/Making%20spatial%20analysis%20operational(lsero).pdf).
+This R package is designed to implement some of the spatial weights discussed in [Neumayer and Plumper (2010)](http://eprints.lse.ac.uk/30750/1/Making%20spatial%20analysis%20operational(lsero).pdf).

-Weights can be found in parallel for improved speed.
+The package's focus is additionally on weights in time-series cross-sectional data.
+It can find spatial weights and test statistics for spatial autocorrelation (Moran's I) on a per-time interval basis.
+It can be important to test for spatial autocorrelation on a per-time interval basis in order to assess if a spatial autocorrelation process is temporally bounded.

 Examples
 --------